Youth Services & Programs

 - Peer Support Within Their Community

 To be a member of Whitecourt's Youth Advisory Committee you must be between 13 and 18 years of age as of December 31 of the current year.
-The deadline for the 2021/2022 school year has passed; watch for information in the summer for the 2022/2023 Committee.
+The application period has now closed for the 2022/2023 term.
+Watch for information in the summer of 2023 on the next application round.

 A collaborative effort with emergency services (RCMP, fire and ambulance) and health services (health promotion) that endorses five key messages while promoting smart risk and decision-making in youth.